Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 View of Raven Cliff Falls with fall foliage.

-Jones Gap State Park
+Jones Gap Falls and Rainbow Falls in Jones Gap State Park

-Known for its natural scenery, this 300 acre park is perfect for a relaxing day of exploration – and waterfall viewing of course.
+Known for its natural scenery, the 300-acre Jones Gap State Park is perfect for a relaxing day of exploration, and waterfall viewing of course.
 One of the more popular trails leads uphill to the stunning Rainbow Falls.
-It’s a strenuous trail but there are other waterfalls that are along the main trail.
+It’s a strenuous trail, but there are other waterfalls along the main trail.

 303 Jones Gap Road